JdeRobot/RL-Studio/_pages/about.md

 ---

-The Gym-Gazebo-2 library is an artificial intelligence algorithm programming environment based on learning by reinforcement.
+The RL-Studio library is an artificial intelligence algorithm programming environment based on learning by reinforcement.

 By using standard robotic software such as the ROS communications library and the Gazebo simulator, using the Python programming language, environments can be created where the agent can solve a situation.